GilsonLabUCSD/APR/APR_User_Manual.md

 * A lot of errors you may encounter when first setting the APR workflow have something to do with parameterization and solvlation steps.
 Usually checking the tleap log files vac_tleap.log and solvate_tleap.log will provide you hints about the causes of errors, as what you would normally do for trouble shooting tleap/Amber errors.

-* It is safe to ingore the error messages such as "traj.0X matches no files" in the restraints.log file.
-The cause of those error messages is that the specified number of iteratons may not always be achieved, whereas the maxinum number of iterations is still fixed as 20.
+* It is safe to ignore the error messages such as "traj.0X matches no files" in the restraints.log file.
+The cause of those error messages is that the specified number of iterations may not always be achieved, whereas the maximum number of iterations is still fixed as 20.

 * The disang.rest file stores all essential information about how the restraints are set up.

 * When using the HMR and perturb features, checking the parmed.log file is a good way to make sure that the parameters are perturbed as intended.

-* Of course the most safe approach to make sure everything works as intended is to visually inspect the restart files and trajectories.
-The configurations of your sysytem will imply whether the alignment, dummy atoms, solvation, translation and restraints were all done and set up correctly.
+* Of course, the most safe approach to make sure everything works as intended is to visually inspect the restart files and trajectories.
+The configurations of your system will imply whether the alignment, dummy atoms, solvation, translation and restraints were all done and set up correctly.